jozefg/drafts/jonprl.md

 bit of our proof in the extract.
 For example, the computation involved in taking `A × unit → A` is just `λ_. λ_. spread(_; s._.s)`!
-This is probably closer to what you've seen in Coq or Idris, even though I'd say the verification is probably more similar in spirit (just ugly and beta normal).
+This is probably closer to what you've seen in Coq or Idris, even though I'd say the derivation is probably more similar in spirit (just ugly and beta normal).
 That's because the extract need not have any notion of typing or proof, it's just the computation needed to produce a witness of the appropriate type.
 This means for a really tricky proof of equality, your extract might just be `<>`!
-Your verification however will always exactly reflect the complexity of your proof.
+Your derivation however will always exactly reflect the complexity of your proof.

 ## Killer features